-- All people - regardless of culture, ethnicity, religion, language, place of birth or citizenship status - should have equal rights and the right to participate equally in social, economic and cultural life.
+5. All people - regardless of culture, ethnicity, religion, language, place of birth or citizenship status - should have equal rights and the right to participate equally in social, economic, and cultural life.

-- Australia is a culturally diverse society and this should be fully reflected in Australia's social and political institutions.
+6. Australia is a culturally diverse society, and this should be fully reflected in all institutions.

 The Australian Greens want:

 1. An Australian Multiculturalism Act, to work in conjunction with an Australian Charter of Human Rights that promotes and values multiculturalism and cultural diversity.

 2. Australia to be a cohesive community that does not tolerate violence or discrimination towards people of diverse cultures and backgrounds.

 3. All communities to have equal access to education, work and services provided by all levels of government regardless of culture, religion, language, and place of birth.